ddrummay/Webex_Entertainment_Bot/README.md

 6. Create a space in Webex Teams

 7. Add the bot (by its username) to the space in Webex Teams

+8. Be sure to capitalize the command words